eliseomartelli/eliseomartelli.it/content/blog/2026-08-21-84-emails-in-one-night.md

 So each submission produced one real email through my own relay.
 SPF passed.
 DMARC passed.
 Of course they passed.
-The mail came from my infrastructure, and my infrastructure is a legitimate sender. iCloud delivered the messages to the inbox, flagged but alive.
+The mail came from my infrastructure, and my infrastructure is a legitimate sender. iCloud delivered the messages to the inbox.
 My Mac made its little sound each time.

 The content was boring.
 The bodies advertised a traffic service, `boost-traffic.netlify.app`.
 Every message carried a different `Reply-To`